2007–2013 BMW X5 (E70) 2nd Gen – Common Problems

 Turbocharged six-cylinder engines, designated as N55, have an advanced fuel system that injects gasoline into the cylinder under very high pressure.
 This requires a potent and precise fuel pump, whose failure is a common issue on these engines.

 The problem is premature wear within the pump itself, which causes fuel pressure drops and results in engine running issues, poor acceleration, limp mode, and check engine light coming on.
-Using high-quality fuel, which is cleaner and has a higher octane rating, can prevent this from happening.
-Before replacing the pump, contact your authorized BMW dealer to find out if any Extended Goodwill warranty is available.
+Using high-quality fuel, which is cleaner and has a higher octane rating, can prevent this.
+Before replacing the pump, contact your authorized BMW dealer to determine if any Extended Goodwill warranty is available.

 3. Diesel timing chains